 #9.
 It’s all a matter of degree

-All the things I’ve mentioned I’ve learned to recognize over time, but I’ve also learned that dogs often display very similar behaviour for very different states of mind, and that it’s all a matter of degree.
+Everything I’ve mentioned here are things I’ve learned to recognize over time.
+I’ve also learned that dogs often display very similar behaviour for very different states of mind, and that it’s all a matter of degree.
 For example, an extremely excited dog and a dog that’s simply curious will both display the same posture, but the curious dog will be a little more relaxed.
 The same way, a submissive dog and a fearful dog will both display lowered heads and tails, but the fearful dog will try and get away from you.
 So while every dog can potentially be great fun to be with, if you’re not sure what mood its body language indicates, it’s probably better to err on the side of caution.

 I’m an animal lover and veg foodie, and I’ve been travelling in India and beyond as often as I can manage since 2005.
 Besides blogging on The Good Life With IQ, I’ve had articles published in Lonely Planet Magazine India, and in Air India’s in-flight magazine.
 My photos have also been featured on the BBC Travel Show, and on LonelyPlanet.com.

 Read more about me, or use the links below to follow my vegetarian adventures in India and beyond!